hovancik/stretchly/README.md

 #### Editing sunrise time to pause breaks until morning
-In config file you can set morningHour setting to pause until that hour this or next day Otherwise, you can set morningHour: "sunrise" and set posLatitude, posLongitude in settings to pause until actual sunrise in your area
+In config file you can set morningHour setting to pause until that hour this or next day Otherwise, you can set `morningHour`: "sunrise" and set `posLatitude`, `posLongitude` in settings to pause until actual sunrise in your area.
+Ex. if you live in Boston you would set:
+`morningHour`: "sunrise",
+`posLatitude`: 42.3,
+`posLongitude`: 71

 #### New version notification
 In config file, set `notifyNewVersion: false,` to disable showing of new version's notification.